-The National Park Arikok comprises almost 18% of the island.
+The National Park Arikok comprises almost 18 % of the island.
 Its rugged terrain, desert-like hills filled with tall cacti, breathtaking coastline and protected local flora and fauna welcome you to be explored.
-There are numerous animals to discover, for example the sea turtle who lays his eggs on the park’s beaches.
+There are numerous animals to discover, for example the bright blue Cododo or mighty Warawara.

 The national park Arikok takes you on a memorable journey of the islands past offering unique geological, cultural and historical sites.
 These can all be enjoyed and explored either on your own or during guided tours.
 A wide variety of educational and informative programs and fun activities is available.

-Did you know that four of the in total seven species of sea turtle lay their eggs on Aruba’s beaches?
-In the national park, a Least Tern (Sternula antillarum) keeps a strict eye on a very special event taking place below on the beach: a majestic Leatherback (Dermochelys coriacea) heads back to sea after laying her eggs, while another nest laid 2 months ago by the same female hatches—a very rare occurrence of daytime nesting and hatching.
+Did you know that four of the seven species of sea turtle lay their eggs on Aruba’s beaches?
+In the national park, a Least Tern (Sternula antillarum) keeps a strict eye on a very special event taking place below on the beach: A majestic Leatherback (Dermochelys coriacea) heading back to the ocean after laying her eggs during breeding season.
 Sea turtles prefer nesting in the cool and dark hours of the night.
 And hatchlings usually wait for the cue of cooling surface sand before emerging.

 Nature Conservation